 UACES is able to offer up to 140 GBP funding towards travel and accommodation expenses to/from Leuven (for a maximum of 50 delegates).

 Please read the full Terms and Conditions of Funding before submitting an abstract/proposal.

-In advance of the conference (and as a condition for funding) presenters will be required to:
+In advance of the conference (and as a condition for funding) presenters will be required to both:

 1. Share a research paper (6,000-8,000 words) with their fellow panel participants, Chair and Discussant by 28 June 2018;

-Assistance with media production will be available from UACES for a limited number of presenters.
-More information will be provided after the selection of papers.
+*Assistance with media production will be available from UACES for a limited number of presenters.
+More information will be provided following the selection of papers.